-In 1990, Congress approved the Aviation Safety and Capacity Act (AVCA) which authorized domestic airports to impose passenger Facility Charges (PFCs) on enplaned passengers to generate revenues for airport projects that increase capacity, enhance competition among and between air carriers, enhance safety or security, or mitigate noise impacts.
+Passenger Facility Charges (PFCs) are fees imposed on enplaned passengers by airport sponsors to generate revenues for airport projects that increase capacity, enhance competition among and between air carriers, enhance safety or security, or mitigate noise impacts.
 PFCs were established by Title 49 U.S.C. §40117, and authorized airport sponsors to collect PFCs in the amount of \$1.00 to \$3.00 per eligible enplaning originating and connecting passenger.
-The Aviation Investment and Reform Act (AIR-21) increased the maximum PFC airport sponsors could collect to \$4.50 per enplaned passenger.
-In return for the right to assess PFCs in the amount of \$1.00 to \$3.00, large and medium hub airports must forgo up to 50% of their AIP entitlement grants.
-Large and medium hub airports that collect a PFC of \$4.00 or \$4.50 must forgo 75% of their AIP entitlement grants.
+The Aviation Investment and Reform Act (AIR-21) increased the maximum PFC airport sponsors could collect to \$4.50 per enplaning passenger.
+In return for the right to assess PFCs in the amount of \$1.00 to \$3.00, large and medium hub airports must forego up to 50% of their AIP entitlement grants.
+Large and medium hub airports that collect a PFC of \$4.00 or \$4.50 must forego 75% of their AIP entitlement grants.
 Airport sponsors planning to impose PFCs must apply to the FAA and meet specific requirements set forth in the enabling legislation.
 Airport operators may impose PFCs after receiving written approval and authorization from the FAA.
 As a small hub airport, TUS is currently not subject to AIP entitlement grant reductions.